blendbyte/laravel-paypal/README.md

 PayPal is sunsetting the v1 Payments REST API (`/v1/payments/payment`) in **January 2027**.
 If your integration uses the old create-payment → redirect → execute-payment flow, or the classic Billing Agreements API (`/v1/billing-agreements/`), you need to migrate before then.

-> **This package already uses Orders v2 and Subscriptions v2 throughout.** The migration notes below are for callers who built custom flows against the legacy endpoints or who were previously using `srmklive/laravel-paypal`'s Express Checkout helpers.
+> **This package already uses Orders v2 and Subscriptions v2 throughout.** The migration notes below are for callers who built custom flows against the legacy endpoints or who were previously using the Express Checkout helpers from older versions.

 ### Checkout: redirect-based payment flow